Components of dam – 12 dam components explained

 • Freeboard

 These are hollow openings passing through the dam as shown in fig. The main purpose of providing a drainage gallery is to collect seepage water from the foundation and body of the dam and drain it out.
-The seepage water received by foundation galleries is drained away under gravity.
-The galleries are broadly divided into …
+Foundation galleries receive seepage water and drain it away under gravity.
+We broadly divide the galleries into the following types.

 • Grouting gallery